dgrisham/wenv/README.rst

 The utility of wenvs takes a bit of time to explain.
 This walkthrough gives the basic configuration/commands for getting started while also explaining what I've found them to be useful for.
-If you're experienced with shell scripting, you'll see that much of the value of wenvs comes from leveraging the tools provided by shells.
+If you're experienced with shell scripting, you'll see that much of the value of wenvs comes from allowing the user to leverage the tools provided by shells.
 This project is less focused on forcing a specific workflow for users and more focused on giving users a convenient environment in which to define their own workflow unrestricted by the limitations of a single terminal.

 The example wenvs in the `examples`__ directory give concrete examples of wenv definitions for general projects.
 Each example includes a comprehensive